engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 ### Logs

 Logs are a collection of information serialized as human readable text providing insight into the happenings of our software.

-Logging data models offer metadata and context for the readable message output. *OpenTelemetry* supplies a standardized schema for a broad spectrum of shared fields.
-For product specific features we extend the schema with our necessary fields.

-For interoperability, we print our logs in a standardized parsable format, typically json.
-For distributed services reading the logs directly from the providing source proves impossible.
-Log aggregation. request id and hop counter additional to time or hard reference to trace.

-Log Correlation.
-Logs can be correlated with the rest of observability data in a few dimensions.

-By the time of execution.
-Logs, traces and metrics can record the moment of time or the range of time the execution took place.
-This is the most basic form of correlation.

-By the execution context, RequestId.
-This allows to directly correlate logs and traces that correspond to the same execution context.
-It also allows to correlate logs from different components of a distributed system that participated in the particular request execution.

-By the origin of the telemetry, also known as the Resource context.
-OpenTelemetry traces and metrics contain information about the Resource they come from.
-We extend this practice to logs by including the Resource in LogRecords.

-These 3 correlations can be the foundation of powerful navigational, filtering, querying and analytical capabilities.
-OpenTelemetry aims to record and collects logs in a manner that enables such correlations.

-Severity levels of log entries indicate the gravity of the stored information.
+Our developers print output when events happen or certain code procedures are called.
+Logs are typically either written to a file, or collected from `stdout` and `stderr`.
+Across distributed products we face challenges when aggregating logging information.
+We need tools to centralize logs across all machines or instances.
+Logs serialized only to our customers machine proves useless to us when investigating errors.

+We design logging schemas (or data models) to correlate metadata and context to our message output.
+An open source schema, called *OpenTelemetry*, has found favour across a broad spectrum of technical fields.
+For interoperability, OpenTelemetry logs in a standardized parsable format, typically json.
+A common meta field is the severity level of log entries, which indicates the gravity of the stored information.
 The *OpenTelemetry* data model defines the following events, ordered in ascending severity.

 Level | Meaning
 ----- | -------